Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter6-find-time.md

 In my workday in front of a computer I do a lot of things because between tasks I take short breaks, during them I check my todo list and the one that I want to do (based also of the time that I want to invest).
 As example, I do an important task, I deserve a long break maybe 30 minutes or more, so I can perform a task about something I like.
 This kind of trophy seems like a dog's treat <that was a good boy>, a lot of coaching books suggest this technique because it improves your attitude on the job but also your mood.
-Get a break is helpful because reset your brain so you can start fresh (also with just 30 minutes) and working back on the same task, also the one that you hate or you didn't find a solution.
+Getting a break is helpful because it resets your brain so you can start fresh (even for 30 minutes) and work again on the same task.
+That's also true if you hate it or didn't find a solution before.

 They suggest a piece of chocolate, I do something else.
 Also, doing such breaks during the work is a way to not get distracted or tired working at the computer, we easily switch to different things keeping the attention span working.
 Of course, I sometimes dedicate the afternoon to something specific,it may be work or an open source task but it's on me to decide based on the priorities what to do.
 This should happen to you also, in this way you can better value your time, your work and get more satisfaction from it.

-Another way can be define an hobby that you want to invest your time, as example for myself for an year I worked to improve my knowledge in other spoken languages.
+Another way can be defined as a hobby that you want to invest your time, as example for myself for an year I worked to improve my knowledge in other spoken languages.
 In this way you can appreciate more how you are using your time and define what kind of break you need based on your time availability.

 ## Leadership